What is Hybrid Topology in computer networks?

 What is a hybrid topology example in real life?

 The hybrid topology comes into the picture where various independent segments connect to each other.
-For example, you may have various departments in an office on each floor when there will need to connect all departments.
+For example, you may have multiple departments in an office on each floor when all departments need to be connected.
 A backbone will be created, and then each sub-network will have a link to the backbone.
 This section will cover various examples of hybrid topology.

 Bus and star hybrid topology example: